lizmat/List-MoreUtils/README.md

 ### reduce_u BLOCK, LIST

 Reduce LIST by calling BLOCK in scalar context for each element of LIST.
-The first parameter contains the progressional result and is initialized with **()**.
+The first parameter contains the progressional result and is initialized with **Any**.
 The second parameter contains the currently being processed element of LIST.

     my $reduced = reduce_u -> $a, $b { $a.push($b) }, @list;